(Joint appointment with the McGill School of Architecture)

-I am on the steering committee for the Institut de recherche en histoire de l’architecture as well as a member of the board and several project-related advisory councils for the Montréal Urban Ecology Centre / Centre d’écologie urbaine de Montréal, and I also engage in community life beyond the professional realms of architecture, design, and planning through work (including having served as a member of the Board of Directors) with the Fondation Schmeelk Canada Foundation.
-I was also a member of the Tafelmusik early music ensemble in Toronto for 10 years, with which I recorded several compact discs and one film production with the Mark Morris Dance Group.
+Beyond the McGill campus, I have ongoing affiliations with the Montréal Urban Ecology Centre / Centre d’écologie urbaine de Montréal and the Fondation Schmeelk Canada Foundation.
+I was also a member of the Tafelmusik early music ensemble in Toronto for 10 years, with which I recorded several compact discs and one film production (with the Mark Morris Dance Group).

-Before arriving at McGill in 2006, I lived in many places: Québec City, Basel (Switzerland), Sheffield (England), Helsinki (Finland), and a fishing village called Armaçao de Pêra in the south of Portugal.
-Most of my earlier life was spent in Toronto, where I was born and raised while spending my summers at family cottages in the Haliburton Highlands, at Manitoulin Island, and parts of Georgian Bay—witnessing massive change in all of those contexts over the years.
-My paternal grandparents came to Ontario from Austro-Hungary in the early 20th century, but my maternal family roots in Canada can be traced to Scottish merchants who settled in Québec City in the 1750s.
+Before arriving at McGill in 2006, I lived in many places, including Québec City, Basel (Switzerland), Sheffield (England), Helsinki (Finland), and a fishing village called Armaçao de Pêra in the south of Portugal.
+Most of my earlier life was spent in Toronto, where I was born and raised while spending my summers at family cottages in the Haliburton Highlands, at Manitoulin Island, and parts of Georgian Bay--witnessing massive change in all of those contexts over the years.
+My paternal grandparents came to Ontario from Austro-Hungary in the early 20th century, but my maternal family roots in Canada can be traced to Scottish merchants who settled in Québec City in the 1760s.

 Placing the 'natural' edges of a metropolitan region through multiple residency: Landscape and urban form in Toronto's 'cottage country'